nus-cs2103-AY2021S2/ip/docs/README.md

 <br> There are different commands used to facilitate the adding of different tasks to the program as seen below.

 Notes:
-* Commands are case-insensitive.
-The program only takes in command in lower alphabets.
+* Commands are case-insensitive and the program only accepts commands typed in lower alphabets.
 * Users should add ONE task at a time.

 #### Adding a todo task: `todo`
 Todo command add a todo task which requires task description and no other field as input.

-Format: `todo` description
+Format: `todo` DESCRIPTION

 Examples:
 * `todo CNY visiting`